 Our NEC meetings involve many different elements.
 At the November meeting we discussed, amongst other things, the progress of organising the members’ events taking place in 2018, the UA finances and our social media.
 Perhaps most importantly we looked at where the UA will go and how it will evolve in the future.
 For this to happen the NEC recognises that the organisation needs to embrace the ever-changing demands of society.

 The UA is made up of a series of branches throughout the UK and a postal branch.
 We also have an increasing number of overseas members from countries where there are no support agencies.
 The internet is a wonderful thing!
 Membership of the UA is free for the first year for UK residents and then £16 for subsequent years.
 Membership includes receiving the UA journal (a magazine which is published 3 times a year).
-If you are interested in finding out more about the UA then pleased do follow the link below for more information or look for our Facebook page.

 It feels good to give back